-Excellence in Pressure Washing
+Excellence in Pressure Washing and Soft Washing

 The keys to excellence in pressure washing are knowledge, common sense, an eye for beauty, and a quality high-volume machine.
 A knowledgeable tech with a good machine can turn a dirty, moss-infested property into a gorgeous, fresh-looking estate to make the Joneses weep.
 On the other hand, an untrained person can leave stripes up and down the driveway, cut lines into wood siding, remove chunks of mortar from brick retaining walls, or worse.

 Because of damage done by untrained businesses over the years, the state of Washington now requires everyone performing the service of pressure washing to have at least a specialty contractor’s license, insurance, and bonding, in addition to a regular business license.